OthankQ/100-days-of-code/r1-log.md

 ### R2D25

 Solved two python questions on Hackerrank.
 Also solved first two questions on Project Euler.
 Felt a lot harder than it should be. stuck on the third problem.

+### R2D26

+Solved a euler project, by hand... on to solve the first interview problem in Hackerrank.
+Feeling myself getting better at finding out what the question is really asking for.